SigmaHQ/pySigma/docs/Processing_Pipelines.rst

 take care of the appropriate ordering via the `priority` property that should be contained in a processing pipeline.

-A default pipeline resolver that resolves to all pipelines contained in pySigma is available by importing `sigma.processing.pipelines.DefaultPipelineResolver`.
+A processing pipeline resolver is a :py:class:`sigma.processing.resolver.ProcessingPipelineResolver` object.
+It is initialized with an mapping between identifiers and :py:class:`sigma.processing.pipeline.ProcessingPipeline` objects or callables that return such objects.

+The method :py:meth:`sigma.processing.resolver.ProcessingPipelineResolver.resolve_pipeline` returns a `ProcessingPipeline` object corresponsing with the given identifier or contained in the specified YAML file. :py:meth:`sigma.processing.resolver.ProcessingPipelineResolver.resolve` returns a consolidated pipeline with the appropriate ordering as specified by the `priority` property of the specified pipelines.

 .. autoclass:: sigma.processing.resolver.ProcessingPipelineResolver
    :members: